 - Have attended venues for sexual contact recently, or may be planning to, or who work/volunteer in these settings (examples of these settings include bath houses or sex clubs)

 - Have had anonymous sex (e.g., using hookup apps) recently or may be planning to

 - Are a sexual contact of an individual who engages in sex work

-Household and/or sexual contacts of those identified for PrEP eligibility in parts (a) and (b) above AND are moderately to severely immunocompromised or pregnant may be at higher risk for severe illness from a monkeypox infection.
-These individuals may be considered for PrEP and should contact their health care provider for more information.
+- Household and/or sexual contacts of those identified for pre-exposure vaccination eligibility in parts (a) and (b) above AND are moderately to severely immunocompromised or pregnant may be at higher risk for severe illness from a mpox infection.
+These individuals may be considered for pre-exposure vaccination and should contact their health care provider for more information.

 Each appointment is provided one-to-one in a private room.

-For detailed information on Imvamune® including the use in special populations, please see the Ministry of Health’s Monkeypox Vaccine (Imvamune®) Guidance for Health Care Providers document.
+For detailed information on Imvamune® including the use in special populations, please see the Ministry of Health's Mpox Vaccine (Imvamune®) Guidance for Health Care Providers document.